 Combined leadership is what I like to call the mix between the ages.
 You need people younger than you to lead the business just as much as you need a few dinosaurs in the game.
 The clash and cohesiveness these two bring to the table will allow, dependent on the personalities of these folks, a business to thrive (in most instances).

-If you are a leader in any business or organization, what really should matter to you is if someone is good in their job, not how old or experienced someone is.
+If you are a leader in any business or organization, what really should matter to you is if someone is good at their job, not how old or experienced they may or may not be.
 Because face the fact – you too had to start somewhere, no?

-And I speak from experience here – Ive hired people across the age scale, because to me the only important factor is whether or not I believe that the person in question has the right personality for the role I am hiring along with the ability to execute on it.
+And I write this from experience – I’ve hired people across the age scale because to me the only important factor is whether or not I believe that the person in question has the right personality for the role I am hiring along with the ability to execute on it.
+For a 80% of roles, if it takes you more than 3 interviews, then company culture may be off track.
 The majority of what we do in today’s world is “learning by doing.”
-Irrelevant of whether you have a Master’s degree or went to Yale.
+Irrelevant whether you have a Master’s degree or went to Yale.
 Books are one thing, executing is another.

 - How will they fit into the team?

 It really is that simple and too often I find that leaders/managers struggle with this when it comes to the hiring process.
 If you can positively answer those two question, you will be off to establishing a great team regardless of whether your all present in the same physical space or distributed across the globe.